chiranjiveejoshi/chiranjiveejoshi.github.io/showcase/medi_track.md

 ![Persona2](../img_repo/MT.IMG.08.png){:width="700" height="350" loading="lazy"}

-During the initial design phase, I focused on developing Digital Wireframes based on user research feedback and findings.
+During the initial design phase, I focused on developing Digital Wireframes based on user research, feedback and findings.
 Specifically, I prioritized creating Wireframes for the mobile version of the website.

 Additionally, I performed a usability study to identify any pain points that users may have experienced with my design.
 Based on the results, I iterated on the designs to address these issues.